yas1t/opengl_wavefront_render/README.md

 # opengl_wavefront_render

-does not yet support texture mapping
+does not yet support texture mapping oops